RJuro/unistra-nlp2024/content/_index.md

 title = "About"
 date = "2019-01-25"
 author = "Roman"
+framed=true
 +++

-# Hi there

-I'm Roman and this is a course on LLM
+Course on LLM and NLP